simple-icons/svglint/src/rules/README.md

 ### `attr`

-Specifies the attributes on the elements that match the selector. pecified as a map with keys mapping to the wanted values.
+Specifies the attributes on the elements that match the selector.
+Specified as a map with keys mapping to the wanted values.
 Supported value types are `Array<String>|String|Boolean`.
 The selector is given in key `rule::selector`.
 It defaults to `"*"`.

 Default functionality acts as a blacklist.
 If the key `rule::whitelist` is set to `true`, it will instead act as a whitelist.